joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 implicitly satisfied interfaces, it still took us quite a while to really internalize what the implications of this simple concept were.

-Let’s walk through the process that a newcomer to Go might follow in developing a simple text processor that replaces instances of _“hodor”_ with _“hold the door”_.
+Let's walk through the process that a newcomer to Go might follow in developing a simple text processor that replaces instances of _"hodor"_ with _"hold the door"_.
 We will start with a naïve implementation and refactor it over several steps.

 ---